Yangon Travel Guide: What to See, Do and Eat in Myanmar’s Former Capital

 The National Museum

-built in 1996, is a magnificent five-story building, showcasing the rich collection of Myanmar's history and culture in the fields of archeology, ethnography, and tradition, religion and culture - art...
+Built in 1996, is a magnificent five-story building, showcasing the rich collection of Myanmar's history and culture in the fields of archeology, ethnography, and tradition, religion and culture - art...

 Here you will also find a whole range of Burmese artifacts as well as galleries filled with antiques and other regalia that date back to the Konbaung Dynasty.